Trefftz Discontinuous Galerkin discretization for the Stokes problem: A-priori error analysis

 Similarly we also have $\nrm{(u_h,p_h)}_{\LL}^2 = \nu^{-1} \nrm{p_h}_{0,h}^2$ which follows from $u_h=0$ and $\Grad p_h = 0$ for a function $(u_h,p_h) \in \LL$.
 Now, splitting $(u_h,p_h) \in \TT$ into its components from $\LL$ and $\HH$ and exploiting the previous statements we have

-The opposite direction is obvious. \end{proof} For the stability analysis we will deal with the special saddle-point structure that develops from the subspace splitting $\TT = \HH \oplus \LL$ by applying standard strategies, namely Brezzi's theorem.
+\end{proof} For the stability analysis, we will make use of the special saddle-point structure, that develops from the subspace splitting $\TT = \HH \oplus \LL$, to show that the bilinear form $\Kh(\cdot,\cdot)$ satisfies a discrete inf-sup condition.
 To this end we can split the bilinear form $\Kh(\cdot,\cdot)$ into its contributions that we obtain by restricting to the corresponding subspaces $\LL$ and $\HH$.
 This gives

 where we used that $\Kh(\Pi^{\LL}(u_h,p_h),\Pi^\LL(v_h,q_h)) = 0$ and $\Pi^{\LL}(u_h,p_h) = (0,\Pi^0 p_h)$ so that the velocity contributions of $\Pi^{\LL}(u_h,p_h)$ vanish.